Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Experiment Implementation

+Section~\ref{subsec:covertness} addresses the fundamental limitations of implementing covert communication on digital transceivers.
+Here, we identify the constraints specific to our SDR platform.

-To characterize the emitted spectrum, we capture Alice's waveform with a Tektronix RSA5115B real-time spectrum analyzer positioned at Willie's location so that it records exactly what the warden observes.
+Our analysis assumes that Alice's signal energy is confined to a single $12.5$ MHz channel.
+In practice, this is often violated: time-limited signals are unbounded in the frequency domain, and transmitter hardware non-idealities can generate strong spectral artifacts.
+To characterize the emitted spectrum, we capture Alice's waveform with a Tektronix RSA5115B real-time spectrum analyzer positioned at Willie's location to record his observations exactly.
 The analyzer is centered at $915$ MHz, samples at $2\times10^8$ samples/s, and the external AWGN generator remains disabled throughout these spectral measurements.
 Alice transmits the shortest Gaussian pulses permitted by the system, $n_s^{(p)} = n_s^{(q)} = 6$, at an amplitude of $m_p = 0.12351232, m_q = 1.3313578$.

 Fig.~\ref{fig:spectral_LO_offset} plots the spectrum obtained by integrating over many successive pulses; the Gaussian main lobe is shifted by roughly $+300$ Hz from the nominal 915 MHz.
 This offset exceeds the datasheet specification for a GPS-disciplined 10 MHz reference, which claims a frequency accuracy of $\pm25$ parts per billion (ppb), or $\pm23$ Hz at 915 MHz \cite{ettus_x310_spec}.